karakun/karakun.github.io/_posts/2024-05-28-apache-cxf-toolexception-wsdl2java.md

     wsdl2java "org.apache.cxf:cxf-tools-wsdlto-databinding-jaxb:4.0.4"
 ```

-and suddently i can see the output I was longing for:
+and suddently I can see the output I was longing for:

 `BUILD SUCCESSFUL in 2s`